vicchi/wp-biographia/readme.txt

 * First version of WP Biographia released

 == Upgrade Notice ==

+= 3.2 =
+This version adds support for the Biography Box as a widget and to select display of the Biography Box for all archive types (author, category, date), plus bug fixes.

 = 3.1 =
 This version adds a new *Admin* tab to the settings screen, the ability to set the content and excerpt filter priorities and support for the shortcode `role` attribute This is the 13th version of WP Biographia.